X is Yer than Z

 So far we have looked at Gaussian distributions, a.k.a. “bell curves”.
 Gaussian distributions are powerful and useful distributions and they pop up all over the place for all manner of reasons.
 They do have certain implications to be aware of.

 Firstly, a common justification for Gaussian distributions is the idea that they arise from huge numbers of interacting underlying non-Gaussian random variables interacting in a certain class of complicated ways.
 In a sense when we assume a population has a Gaussian distribution over some feature of interest we are arguing that there are some complicated underlying factors that we cannot (or do not care to) disentangle.
 1 The default (although not the only) justification of a Gaussian distribution to model our population is the assumption that inner workings of our phenomenon of interest are some entangled snarl of complicated interacting factors that we can comprehend only when we smash them all together and ignore the details.
-Gaussian distributions are indeed the ones that are maximally hard to disentangle in a certain sense being maximal entropy distributions (see e.g. Independent Component Analysis, which uses non-Gaussianity to disentangle variabls from one another, or the classical error-in-identifiability results Reiersol (1950).)
+Gaussian distributions are indeed the ones that are maximally hard to disentangle in a certain sense being maximal entropy distributions under some assumptions (see e.g. Independent Component Analysis, which uses non-Gaussianity to disentangle variables from one another, or the classical error-in-identifiability results Reiersol (1950).)

 Specifically, the bell curve amounts to the assumptions that there are no Gaussian sub-populations.
 A mixture of Gaussian populations is not Gaussian.

 Another justification, a Gaussian distribution for some feature in a population could imply that we are making an expedient approximation; Gaussian distributions are computationally easy, in the sense that statistics are easy to do if you cross your fingers and pretend things are Gaussian.
 So another implication of a Gaussian distribution is that reality was too complicated so I pretended.
-This was especially important back when computers were expensive and data was scarce, but is less often so important these days these days.
+This was especially important back when computers were expensive and data was scarce, but is less often so important these days.
 (Although see Gaussian process regression.)
 For large-data multivariate density estimates, assuming Gaussian distributions in the face of facts can be an expensive mistake.
 That said, approximation is a completely legitimate thing to do; all statistics and maybe all consciousness is statistical approximation.
 We merely need to be aware that we are doing it, and check our assumptions to make sure this convenience is justified by the task and constraints at hand.
 If we do not check those assumptions, we are assuming that our model is not important enough to make accurate.
 Assuming Gaussian distributions in the face of facts can be an expensive mistake, e.g. global financial-crisis-level mistake.
 A COVID-19 mistake.

 tl;dr Gaussian distributions are important statistical workhorses, but much of modern statistics is a delicate dance toward and away from Gaussian distributions.
 Declaring things to just be Gaussian is like declaring all food to be soylent.